JosyBan/ventaxia_ha/README.md

         Host/IP Address: The IP address or hostname of your Ventaxia device on your local network.

-        Key: This is the WIFI Key printed on the device
+        Key: This is the WIFI Key printed on the device (see example image)

-        Deice ID: This is the WIFI SSID of the device
+        Deice ID: This is the WIFI SSID of the device (see example image)

+![example][module]

 Once successfully configured, the integration will automatically discover and create relevant sensor entities.
 You can find the full list of available entities under Settings > Devices & Services > Ventaxia integration once it's set up.